Climate Catastrophe: Graphs and Commentary

 FIRE

-1. The Los Angeles area is being devastated by multiple fires, driven by high winds approaching 100mph, high temperatures, low humidity, lack of rainfall, dry vegetation and insufficient water resources.
-Early estimates: 13 dead, thousands of buildings incinerated, hundreds of thousands of residents forced to evacuate, and over $50 billion in damages.
+6. The Los Angeles area has been devastated by multiple fires, driven by high winds approaching 100mph, high temperatures, low humidity, lack of rainfall, dry vegetation and insufficient water resources.
+Early estimates: at least 29 dead, thousands of buildings incinerated, hundreds of thousands of residents forced to evacuate, and an estimated $250 billion in damages.
+The death toll could end up in the thousands if you count deaths from breathing toxic smoke from burning buildings or drinking contmainated water from melted pipes.

 While multi-million-dollar mansions in Pacific Palisades burned to the ground, over 75,000 unhoused called the streets and parks of Los Angeles County home.
 “Vengeance is mine, I will repay, saith the Lord.”